Facilities, resources, and equipment are not just about compliance – they’re the foundation of quality training delivery.

 Ask yourself:

-check icon Are they accessible for all students during training and assessment?
+- Resources are accessible to all students during training and assessment.

-check icon Do we check work placement sites for sufficiency and safety before students start?
+- Work placement sites are checked for resource sufficiency and safety before students commence.

 FAQs on Standard 1.8